A little goes a long way

 Dr. Bronners Pure Castile Liquid Soap

 I’m so excited to review one of my favorite products: Dr. Bronner’s Castile Soap in peppermint.
 I remember getting my first bottle of this almost 20 years ago, when it seemed everybody in New York City had one in their shower.
 What got my attention at first was the label—literally every square inch is covered in some form of raving well-being philosophy, scripture, or sage wisdom.
 And the stuff inside is legendary, and nothing if not versatile.
 Loaded with organic fair-trade oils, this "18-in-1" product is a one-stop shop, making it a great body wash, face cleanser, shampoo, shaving foam, bubble bath—you can even brush your teeth with it.
-It’s also ideal for around the house as dishwashing liquid as well as a terrific all-purpose cleaner that’s safe for kids and pets.
+It’s also ideal for around the house as dishwashing liquid as well as a terrific all-purpose cleaner that’s safe for kids and pets, according to the brand.

 For the sake of brevity, I’ll focus on the top six personal care uses for this review (although I can personally attest to the fact that Dr. Bronner’s Castile Soap is a great household cleaner).
 It comes in eight different fragrances, and the one I’ve chosen to review is the famous peppermint.

 Keep reading to see where Dr. Bronner’s Castile Soap triumphed—and where it fell short.